Sign-Up Bonus Credit Cards

 Benefits of sign-up bonus credit cards

 • Earn reward points.
-Sign-up bonus credit cards allow cardholders to earn bonus points that can be redeemed for rewards such as frequent flyer miles and points with popular programs like Qantas or Velocity, merchandise, gift cards, or cashback.
+Sign-up bonus credit cards allow cardholders to earn bonus points that can be redeemed for rewards such as frequent flyer miles and points with popular programs like Qantas Points or Velocity Points, merchandise, gift cards, or cashback.

 • Cashback offers.
 Some sign-up bonus credit cards offer cashback rewards, giving cardholders a percentage of their purchases back in the form of statement credits or actual cash.

 • Introductory 0% APR.
-Some sign-up bonus credit cards come with an introductory 0% APR period on purchases or balance transfers, allowing cardholders to save on interest charges.
+Some sign-up bonus credit cards come with an introductory 0% p.a on purchases or balance transfers, allowing cardholders to save on interest charges.

 • Complimentary travel benefits.
 Certain sign-up bonus credit cards offer additional travel perks such as airport lounge access, travel insurance, or airline fee credits.